lightninglife/Terraforming-AWS-VPC/README.md

 # Terraforming-an-AWS-VPC
 Step by step journal - AWS best practice, terraform and more …

-For step-by-step journal, please visit https://medium.com/@zhaofeng8711/terraforming-an-aws-vpc-7cf13d0bd99a
+For step-by-step journal, please visit <a href="https://medium.com/@zhaofeng8711/terraforming-an-aws-vpc-7cf13d0bd99a"here</a>